 Proposal: During the six year phase-in period, LCUSD and GUSD will agree to share special education costs and responsibilities.
 The agreement between the districts will differentiate between two levels of services (Tier I and Tier II).
-Students requiring special education services will of course have all the same options as other students in terms of attendance options.
+Students requiring special education services will, of course, have all the same options as other students in terms of attendance options.

-- Tier I: Each District will assume the cost of special education assessment, placement, and services delivered by District staff as part of their regular District program (i.e.: students on a general education K-6 campus receiving RSP/speech/APE/aide support from regular district staff). - Tier II: Districts will share on an equal basis 50%/50% both the revenue received and the costs of special education assessments, placements, and services that are above and beyond a regular District program delivered by District staff (i.e.: NPA contract services, NPS placement, RTC placement, Behavior Services, DIS support from an agency or contract provider, transportation, Regionalized Services).
+- Tier I: Each district will assume the cost of special education assessment, placement, and services delivered by district staff as part of their regular district program (i.e.: students on a general education K-6 campus receiving RSP/speech/APE/aide support from regular district staff). - Tier II: Districts will share on an equal basis, 50%/50%, both the revenue received and the costs of special education assessments, placements, and services that are above and beyond a regular district program delivered by district staff (i.e.: NPA contract services, NPS placement, RTC placement, Behavior Services, DIS support from an agency or contract provider, transportation, legal expenses, and Regionalized Services).

-7) LCUSD agrees to GUSD remedies on default.
+LCUSD agrees to GUSD remedies on default.